-I spent the afternoon exploring the rocks and cliffs and will be interested in returning over the years to see how the ecosystem continues to develop.
+I spent the afternoon exploring the rocks and will be interested in returning over the years to see how the ecosystem continues to develop.

 I would highly recommend Fox to anyone interested in natural science who wants to see nature in action.

 Another Note – there is a driveway that passes through the preserve to a “land-locked” home to the east, please remember to respect their privacy.